kornelro/deep-learning-assignments/README.md

 **2_cnn** - implementation and hyperparamters tuning of Convolutional Neural Network for image classification tasks.

 **3_rnn** - implementation and hyperparamters tuning of standard RNN and LSTM Neural Networks for text classification tasks.

+All reports are available [here](https://kornelro.github.io/deep-learning-assignments/) (polish language only).